Back to blog

 1. VO₂max — your cardiorespiratory fitness

 VO₂max measures the maximum amount of oxygen your body can use during intense exercise, in millilitres per kilogram of body weight per minute (mL/kg/min).
-It is arguably the single best predictor of all-cause mortality we have; if you want the deeper dive, read our guide to VO2 max and longevity.
+It is one of the most useful clinical predictors of all-cause mortality and functional reserve; if you want the deeper dive, read our guide to VO2 max and longevity.

 The most compelling data comes from a 2018 study published in JAMA Network Open (Mandsager et al., PMID: 30646252) with 122,007 patients followed for over a decade: those with the highest aerobic capacity had a 5-fold lower mortality risk compared to those with low fitness.
 Each additional MET of cardiorespiratory fitness was associated with 13% lower mortality.
 This is powerful observational evidence, not a direct drug comparison or an individual guarantee; it does explain why measuring and training aerobic capacity carries so much preventive weight.